Best Free Travel Apps

 Uber is one of the most popular taxi applications and millions of people use it every year all over the world from London to Miami.
 You can order a taxi from the app or choose a ride-share option for a cheaper fare.
 You get the benefit of fast and reliable cabs in the major cities around the world and payment is all online so you don't need to worry even if you don't have any cash on you.
 With the Uber app there is no need to hail a cab anymore, drivers usually arrive within minutes and receipts are e-mailed direct to you.
 There is even the option to track where your cab is on the live map.
 The app is totally free but actually ordering a cab does cost.

 Wherever you are travelling in the world, local information is vital and with the advent of mobile travel apps everything really is now a lot easier than it used to be.
 It’s hard to envisage what we did without them.
-If you think there are any apps we missed off the list let us know.
+If you think there are any apps not featured on the list that should be, leave a recommendation in the comments section below.